ChristopheTiet/the-good-deed/README.md

 ## Description

-This project is a toy project to get my hands into ReactJs using TypeScript.
+This project is a toy project to get my hands into ReactJs using TypeScript and Material UI.

 The goal was to type every single variable and not use the any keyword.